google/go-flow-levee/guides/quickstart.md

 This code is an instance of [CWE-522](https://cwe.mitre.org/data/definitions/522.html), "Insufficiently Protected Credentials".
 The `Password` field on the `Authentication` struct contains credentials, which should not be allowed to reach logs.

-This example may seem contrived, but the analyzer has actually caught many similar cases in the wild.
+This example may seem contrived, but the `go-flow-levee` analyzer has actually caught many similar cases in the wild.

 ## Configuration